Castor Farming in Kenya: Top 5 Reasons to Start in 2025

 The Rising Popularity of Castor Farming in Kenya

-- Biofuel Potential: Castor oil can be processed into biodiesel, offering a sustainable and eco-friendly energy source.
-This aligns with Kenya’s commitment to renewable energy sources and reduced greenhouse gas emissions.
+- Biofuel Potential: Castor oil can be processed into biodiesel, providing a sustainable energy source that aligns with Kenya’s renewable energy goals.

-- Drought Resistance: Castor plants are well-adapted to drought conditions, making them an attractive crop for regions prone to water scarcity.
+- Drought Resistance: Castor plants are well-suited to drought conditions, making them ideal for areas with water scarcity.

-- Income Generation: Castor farming offers a potential income stream for both smallholder farmers and large-scale agricultural enterprises, contributing to rural development and poverty alleviation.
+- Income Generation: Castor farming offers a viable income stream for both smallholder farmers and large-scale enterprises, contributing to rural development and poverty alleviation.

 Cultivating Castor in Kenya